-If the company is a manufacturing, processing, agricultural packaging, warehousing and distribution, research and development, agribusiness or qualified technology intensive facility or a corporate office that has fewer than 99 employees worldwide, the company could qualify for the Small Business Jobs Tax Credit by creating a monthly average of two net new jobs, instead of 10.
+If the company is a manufacturing facility that has fewer than 99 employees worldwide, the company could qualify for the Small Business Jobs Tax Credit by creating a monthly average of two net new jobs, instead of 10.
 Under the Small Business Jobs Tax Credit, the company may only get the full credit amount for net new jobs that pay 120% of the county's average hourly rate.

 For jobs that pay less than 120% of the county's average hourly wage rate, credits from \$750 to \$4,000 per job (or \$1,750 to \$5,000 in a multi-county industrial park) may be available for qualifying companies.

-For both the Jobs Tax Credit and the Small Business Jobs Tax Credit, the credit is available for a five-year period beginning with Year 2 (Year 1 is used to establish the created job levels.)
+For both the Jobs Tax Credit and the Small Business Jobs Tax Credit, the credit is available for a fiveyear period beginning with Year 2 (Year 1 is used to establish the created job levels.)
 The credit can be applied against corporate income tax or premium tax, but cannot exceed 50% of the year's tax liability.
 Unused credits may be carried forward for 15 years from the year earned.